Skip to main content

 Using VPA to get resource quotas

-VPA is a cluster component that handles the autoscaling for kubernetes.
+VPA is a cluster component that handles the autoscaling for Kubernetes.

 It can also help with estimating the correct resource requests and limits for our container.

-first, you have to install vpa in your cluster
+first, you have to install VPA in your cluster

 Install VPA in your cluster